ShufflePerson/De4Lua/README.md

 Before running, you have to build it at least once with the command `npm run build`.
 This will create a `dist` folder with the compiled code.

-## Credits

-This Project has been Developed by Shuffle
-Discord: Shuffle#4696